Guidelines

 This is why, when we have to perform both compression and encryption, we will always compress first and then encrypt, as shown in the workflow of Figure 1.
 Encryption after compression.

-READ ALSO: What factors are involved in the transportation process?
+READ ALSO: What databases are free?

 Is it better to encrypt and zip or Zip and encrypt?